We are back!

 The Learn to Fly section of this web site explains the relative merits of each discipline, the types of flying involved, and provides an insight into the training methods used.

 As you near the end of your initial training with one of our registered schools, it's important to start looking for suitable recreational club to join.
+Obtaining your Club Pilot rating marks the end of your formal instruction and qualifies you to leave the school and fly within a BHPA recreational club.

 With that in mind, a panel of experienced BHPA coaches have devised a new pathway to learning, the BHPA Pilot Development Structure.
 This offers an alternative to the more formal Pilot Rating System, and for newly qualified pilots aims to: